 Hiring a competent attorney

 While it is better for all involved parties if you and your spouse can come to an agreement regarding the divorce terms.
 However, not every divorce is amicable, and, if your case requires litigation, you need to arm yourself with a capable attorney.
-A good divorce lawyer should be able to get you what you want quietly and quickly, but if push comes to shove, they should be willing to go the distance for you.
+The best divorce lawyers in Orland Park should be able to get you what you want quietly and quickly, but if push comes to shove, they should be willing to go the distance for you.

 Understanding your financial standing